Cellular-automaton decoders for topological quantum memories: Supplementary Material

-\textbf{Numerical details.} The pseudo code for our $\phi$-automaton decoders is sketched in Table~\ref{tbl:pseudo}.
+The pseudo code for our $\phi$-automaton decoders is sketched in Table~\ref{tbl:pseudo}.
 All numerical results provided in this work, were produced using a C program.
+The $\phi$-value at each site was stored in a 64-bit floating-point variable.
+However, additional tests suggest that 32-bit floating-point variables are sufficient to produce the presented results.
 While the algorithm is highly optimized for speed on a local parallelized architecture, especially the simulation of the 3D $\phi$-automaton on a traditional architecture can be quite expensive.
 To optimize the benchmark performance, every decoding process is aborted and considered a fail if the number of sequences exceeds $\tau \geq 10\cdot L$ (2D, 2D$^*$) or $\tau\geq L$ (3D).
 This is justified by the fact that we are looking for a decoder which has an efficient runtime.
 It is easy to see that the results on required sequences presented in Fig.~\ref{Fig_Main_Results}d are not influenced by the exit condition.
 Creating the threshold plot presented in Fig.~\ref{Fig_Main_Results}b still took approximately one month on $500$ CPUs.
-An open Python implementation of our decoders is available \cite{Note1}.
+An open Python implementation of our decoders is available \cite{PythonPihAutomaton}.